remixlabs/wasicaml/README.md

 results in better stack traces.

 There are a couple of restrictions:
  - Tail calls are generally not available.
-There is some emzlation for self calls, and when one function of a `let rec` definition calls another function of the same `let rec`.
+There is some emulation for self calls, and when one function of a `let rec` definition calls another function of the same `let rec`.
 (Note that tail calls are another feature announced for WebAssembly.)